 The STAR Panel reviewed a full assessment of California scorpionfish (Scorpaena guttata) off the west coast of the United States during a five-day meeting in Santa Cruz, CA. The assessed area extended from the U.S.-Mexico border to Point Conception.
 Although the range of the species extends further south into Mexican waters, the lack of assessment information precluded assessment of the component of the species south of the U.S.-Mexico border.
-The last full assessment of California scorpionfish was done in 2005, and there have been no updates to the assessment since then.
+The first full assessment of California scorpionfish was conducted in 2005, and a catch-only update was done in 2015.

-The STAR Panel recommends that the assessment for California scorpionfish constitutes the best available scientific information on the current status of the stock and that the assessment provides a suitable basis for management decisions.
+Based on our review, which included requests for additional analyses and model runs, the STAR Panel recommends that the assessment for California scorpionfish constitutes the best available scientific information on the current status of the stock and that the assessment provides a suitable basis for management decisions provided adequate account is taken of uncertainty.